 Start by reading.
 A lot.
 Though the classics like Where the Wild Things Are or Dr. Seuss are important, and absolutely worth your time, you do want to ensure you’re glancing through a wide variety of recently published picture books as well.
 This way you can start to glean an understanding of what book publishers are buying today.
 Go to the library and pull handfuls picture books off the shelves.
 Read books on different subjects, even ones you are not interested in.
 Read books by many different authors.
 Ask the librarian to show you picture books that have been published in the last five years.

-When you’re done scouring the library, go to your local bookstore and see what picture books are on display, facing forward.
+When you’re done scouring the library, go to your local bookstore and see what picture books are displayed forward.
 Find a seat and read all the picture books on the new release table.
 Look around at what other children or shoppers are picking up.
-Find your top favorites, buy and bring them home.
+Buy them from your local bookseller or on bookshop.
+Check out booklists by editors, authors and bloggers.
 Study them.

 “Read a thousand books, and your words will flow like a river.”